wilsonmar/Salesforce/README.md

 for "the largest of the world's largest enterprises" such as the US FDA.

 Salesforce has 15 compute pods distributed across its global datacenters to run its entire operation.

+In August, 2016, Salesforce announced that it is moving to use the infrastructure maintained by Amazon.

 ## <a name="Developer"> Developer Setup</a>